 Back in the late 1960s when the Irish government was setting up the famous Kilkenny design workshops they invited a group of accomplished Scandinavian designers to come over and write a report about the state of Irish design and manufacturing.

 But their suggestions were ignored.
-The 1970s and a brave new world of polyester and ready-to-wear garments was dawning, and so the government determined Donegal Tweed was a dying industry.
+The 1970s and a brave new world of polyester and ready-to-wear garments were dawning, and so the government determined Donegal Tweed was a dying industry.

 Within twenty years of the Scandinavian report, the whole industry of Donegal Tweed as it once was had collapsed.
 Told that they were sitting on a gold mine, the government of the day decided the thing to do was to shutter it.